Rider Haggard and the book that launched a genre

 The Hobbiton film-set on New Zealand’s North Island is one of that country’s premier tourist destinations – indeed, during the three years of the films’ successive release, a big sign at Auckland International Airport declared “Welcome to Orc Land!”
 The trilogy’s diverse film locations revealed to the world the exquisitely beautiful landscapes of Aotearoa.

-The recent streaming of the extravagantly expense prequel series The Rings of Power has stirred controversies of an altogether different variety insofar as many Tolkien die-hards and purists protested the acting of actors of colour as hobbits, dwarves and, heavens for it, elves!
+The recent streaming in 2022 of the extravagantly expensive prequel series The Rings of Power has stirred controversies of an altogether different variety insofar as many Tolkien die-hards and purists protested the acting of actors of colour as hobbits, dwarves and, heavens for it, elves!
 A most peculiar paradox, you might think, given those aforementioned condemnations of JRR’s ostensible racism.
 It just goes to show that you can please some of the people some of the time, but you can’t please all of the people all of the time.
+But more on Amazon’s epic later with an excellent article from the New York Review of Books.

 Arwen Evenstar